siewedu/auracast_assistant/README.md

 # auracast_assistant

-This is a smple application that demonstrates how to implement an Auracast assistant for phones which don't support scanning for Auracast sources.
+This is a sample application that demonstrates how to implement an Auracast assistant for phones which don't support scanning for Auracast sources.
 The implementation follows the conecpt described in this document https://www.bluetooth.com/wp-content/uploads/2023/03/Developing_Auracast_Receivers-Legacy_Smartphones.pdf

 ## Getting Started